 If you have full coverage and have damage caused by vandalism or without another party such as sideswiping a wall or backing into a stationary pole, wait until you are in a bigger city to file a claim and have an adjuster come out.

-For minor damage, it will go a lot faster and be much more pleasant if you call from a bigger city to have the adjuster come out, even if it’s a couple of days later.
+For minor damage, it will go a lot faster and be much more pleasant if you can wait.
+Call from a bigger city to have the adjuster come out, even if it’s a couple of days later.

-In rural areas it may take 4-6 hours for the adjuster to show up for your claim as collisions with another party involved take priority.
+In rural areas, it may take 4-6 hours for the adjuster to show up for your claim.
+Collisions in bigger towns with multiple parties involved takes priority.

 As mentioned earlier, the key to having a positive experience in a difficult situation is to have quality Mexico Insurance policy from a reputable source.
 All of the providers offered up by Mexican Insurance Store are top rated and high quality (A to A++ Rated).

 To see your options and compare coverages, start by clicking the orange “Get A Quote” button on the upper right of this page.

 Jim Foreman has traveled well over 75,000 miles in Mexico.
 Often, Jim goes by motorcycle but also travels extensively on four wheels.

 Jim also runs a motorcycle travel company taking riders South of the Border..

 Jim has filed personal claims with both Chubb and Mapfre for minor damage to his vehicles.
 Both were handled quickly and professionally.
 In most cases, with far less hassle than when filing a US-based claim.